shangqigao/BCIA/README.md

 ### For challenge organizers

 All required dependencies have been included in `requirements.txt`.
 This code has been sucessfully tested at sanity-check phase and validation phase on Codabench.
-Our code particularly depends on detectron2, and we have compiled a wheel (`detectron2-0.6-cp310-cp310-linux_x86_64.whl`) based on the provided python environment by the organizers.
+Our code particularly depends on detectron2 which is failed to be directly installed in the organizers' docker environment by `pip install detectron2`, so we have compiled a wheel (`detectron2-0.6-cp310-cp310-linux_x86_64.whl`) based on the provided python environment by the organizers.
+The changing of their docker environment may make this code be failed to run.

 ### Installation